rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

     - If you want to use custom DNS, then ROSA installer must be able to use VPC DNS with default DHCP options so it can resolve hosts locally.
         - To do so, run `aws ec2 describe-dhcp-options` and see if the VPC is using VPC Resolver.
         - Otherwise, the upstream DNS will need to forward the cluster scope to this VPC so the cluster can resolve internal IPs/services.

-- BYO VPC
+## PrivateLink Prerequisites
-    - Please refer to this official doc [here](https://docs.openshift.com/container-platform/4.13/installing/installing_aws/installing-aws-vpc.html) for more details on deploying cluster in the existing VPC.
+If you would like to deploy a PrivateLink cluster, then be sure to deploy the cluster in the pre-existing VPC (BYO VPC) and please refer [here](https://docs.openshift.com/container-platform/4.13/installing/installing_aws/installing-aws-vpc.html) for more details and below in high level:

 - Create a public and private subnet for each AZ that your cluster uses.
     - Alternatively, implement transit gateway for internet/egress with appropriate routes.
 - The VPC's CIDR block must contain the `Networking.MachineCIDR` range, which is the IP address for cluster machines.
     - The subnet CIDR blocks must belong to the machine CIDR that you specify.
 - The VPC must have a public internet gateway attached to it and for each AZ:
     - The public subnet requires a route to the internet gateway.
     - The public subnet requires a NAT gateway with an EIP address.
     - The private subnet requires a route to the NAT gateway in public subnet.
 - The VPC must not use the `kubernetes.io/cluster/.*: owned`, `Name`, and `openshift.io/cluster` tags.
 - Set both `enableDnsHostnames` and `enableDnsSupport` to `true`.
     - That way, the cluster can use the Route 53 zones that are attached to the VPC to resolve cluster’s internal DNS records.
     - If you prefer to use your own Route 53 hosted private zone, you must associate the existing hosted zone with your VPC prior to installing a cluster.
         - You can define your hosted zone using the `platform.aws.hostedZone` field in the `install-config.yaml` file.
 - Ensure that your VPCs do not have overlapping CIDRs.
 - Verify route tables by running `aws ec2 describe-route-tables --filters "Name=vpc-id,Values=<vpc-id>"`.
     - Ensure that the cluster can egress either via NAT gateway in public subnet or via transit gateway.
     - And ensure whatever UDR you would like to follow is set up.

 ## ROSA Prerequisites without STS
 Note that we do not discuss about the prerequisites for a classic ROSA cluster without STS in this article.
 And thus, if that is your preferred scenario, please refer to the official documentation [here](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa_getting_started_iam/rosa-aws-prereqs.html).